Straubinger/website/content/project/2020-11-18_corona_municipalities/index.md

 ---
-title: "COVID-19 in the Danish municipalities"
+title: "COVID-19 in the Danish municipalities, fall 2020"
 summary: "Cases of COVID-19 in the 98 Danish municipalities in the fall of 2020."
 author: "Simon Grundt Straubinger"
 date: 2020-11-18